eat-sleep-code/url-checker/README.md

 # URL Checker

-This Python3 script that will intake a text list of URLs and check their response status.
+This simple Python3 script that will intake a text list of URLs and check their response status.

 ## Prerequisites